tbnobody/OpenDTU/README.md

 * Hoymiles HM-1200
 * Hoymiles HM-1500
 * TSUN TSOL-M800 (Maybe depending on firmware on the inverter)
+* TSUN TSOL-M1600 (Maybe depending on firmware on the inverter)

 ## Features for end users
 * Read live data from inverter